aviatorPredictorPro/Aviator-Predictor-Pro/README.md

 ## Join Our Community

-Connect with fellow users on our **Aviator Predictor Telegram** group!
-Share tips, get support, and enjoy insights from other users who are enhancing their gameplay with our tool.
+You can follow us on our instagram account with the username:@

 Thank you for your interest in the **Aviator Predictor**!
 Happy betting!